-The Vermiform Appendix-Operating for Appendicitis-Expelling Power of the Vermiform Appendix-Care Exercised in Making Assertions-The Human Machinery-Which Best, God's Machine or Man's?-The Germ-The Astronomer and New Worlds-The Knife of Wisdom-The Law of Affinity-The Heart of Man and the Trunk of a Tree-The Heart is King of All.
+The Vermiform Appendix-Operating for Appendicitis--Expelling Power of the Vermiform Appendix- Care Exercised in Making Assertions-The Human Machinery- Which Best, God's Machine or Man's?-The Germ-The Astronomer and New Worlds-The Knife of Wisdom- The Law of Affinity-The Heart of Man and the Trunk of a Tree-The Heart is King of All.

-At the present time more than at any other period since the birth of Christ, the medical and surgical world have centralized their minds for the purpose of relieving locally inside, below the kidney of the male or female, excruciating pain, which appears in both sexes in the region above described.
+AT the present time more than at any other period since the birth of Christ, the medical and surgical world have centralized their minds for the purpose of relieving locally, inside, below the kidney of the male or female, excruciating pain, which sometimes appears in both sexes in the region above described.

-From some cause possibly justifiable, it has been decided to open the human body and explore the region just below the right kidney in search of the cause of this trouble.
-Such explorations have been made upon the dead first.
-Small seeds and other substances have been found in the vermiform appendix, which is a hollow tube over an inch in length.
-These discoveries, as found in the dead subject, have led to explorations in the same location in the living.
-In some of the cases, though very few, seeds and other substances have been found in the vermiform appendix, supposed to be the cause of local or general inflammation of the appendix.
-Some have been successfully removed, and permanent relief followed the operation.
-These explorations and successes in finding substances in the vermiform appendix, their removal, and successful recovery in some cases, have led to what may properly be termed a hasty system of diagnosis, and it has become very prevalent, and resorted to by the physicians of many schools, under the impression that the vermiform appendix is of no known use, and that the human being is just as well off without it.
+From some cause, possibly justifiable, it has been decided to open the human body and explore the region just below the right kidney in search of the cause of this trouble.
+Such explorations were made upon the dead first.
+Small seeds and other substances have in some few cases been found in the vermiform appendix, which is a hollow tube from one to four inches in length.
+The discoveries, made in the dead subject, have led to explorations in the same location in the living.
+In some of the cases, (though very few), seeds and other substances have been found in the vermiform appendix, and have been supposed to be the cause of the local or general inflammation.
+Some appendixes have been successfully removed, and permanent relief has followed the operation.
+These explorations and successes in finding foreign substance in the vermiform appendix, its removal, and the successful recovery in some cases, have led to what may properly be termed a hasty system of diagnosis, which has become very prevalent, and surgery is resorted to by the physicians of many schools, under the impression that the vermiform appendix is of no known use, and that the human being is just as well off without it.